 Step #2 Focus on Specific Skills

 As we have already discussed above, one may be a good specialist in any industry but do not master in all the directions of that scope.
-Your mentoring will be effective when it targets specific issues, such as improving necessary skill sets.
+Your mentoring services will be effective when they target specific issues, such as improving necessary skill sets.
 Accordingly, you will create more focused mentorship activities and online training materials, as you clearly understand which sub-topics or secondary skills are going to be discussed as the key points.
 Create surveys, consider focus groups, skills assessments, and on-the-job observations to shortlist the skills that are going to be improved.
 In this way, you will also have the opportunity to discover performance gaps that need to be filled based on the responsibilities of the mentees.

 Step #3 Focus on the Right Mentorship Group